Putao, Myanmar: Hkamti Long

 Three local women heading to Putao Market to sell their goods.

 World War II

-A British military output, Fort Hertz, was established in 1914 near the town of Putao.
+A British military outpost, Fort Hertz, was established in 1914 near the town of Putao.
 Due to its remoteness, it was never captured by the Japanese military during the Burma Campaign, remaining in Allied hands throughout World War II.
 Although later disbanded, the remains of the fort are still visible.

 Geography

 Putao is roughly 1,000 feet above sea level.
 Although surrounded by mountains, Putao itself is located on a plain.

 Climate

 The climate of Putao is a monsoon-influenced humid subtropical climate (Köppen Cwa) with a very high amount of precipitation throughout the monsoon season.
 The average temperature in January is 13.1 °C, while August is the hottest month with an average of 26.6 °C.